Plutonomicon/cardano-transaction-lib/doc/side-by-side-ctl-plutus-comparison.md

 ```

 The Plutus `Contract` environment is specialized to just two values and is fixed.
-Also, Plutus `Contract` uses a phantom type `s` to contract schema
+Also, Plutus `Contract` uses a phantom type `s` for the contract schema
 and parameters `w` for a writer and `e` for errors.
 In the case of CTL we don't have the contract schema parameter or the writer
-parameter since CTL definition allows performing arbitrary effects, from the
+parameter since the definition of CTL allows performing arbitrary effects, from
-use of `Aff`. `Aff` allows us to use asynchronous effects, which has a similar
+the use of `Aff`. `Aff` allows us to use asynchronous effects, which has a
-effect as using `IO` in Haskell, although isn't the same.
-While most effectful
+similar effect as using `IO` in Haskell, although isn't the same.
+While most
-actions are defined directly in terms of those provided by `Aff`, logging is
+effectful actions are defined directly in terms of those provided by `Aff`,
-provided by a configurable logger stored in `ContractEnv`.
+logging is provided by a configurable logger stored in `ContractEnv`.

 ## Contract comparison